netket/netket/docs/docs/hilbert.md

 Those two abstract types are very different: `ContinuousHilbert` spaces are still experimental and we don't support yet many ways to manipulate them, while `DiscreteHilbert` spaces are much more developed and offer many utilities and handy functionalities.

-Among the discrete Hilbert spaces the most important ones are {ref}`netket.hilbert.HomogeneousHilbert` spaces, where the local degrees of freedom are identical among different sites, of which there exist the {ref}`netket.hilbert.Fock`, {ref}`netket.hilbert.Spin` and {ref}`netket.hilbert.Qubit` implementation.
+The most important class of discrete Hilbert spaces are subclasses of {ref}`netket.hilbert.HomogeneousHilbert`, which is a space where the local degrees of freedom are identical among different sites.
+These subclasses are {ref}`netket.hilbert.Fock`, {ref}`netket.hilbert.Spin`, and {ref}`netket.hilbert.Qubit`.

 {ref}`netket.hilbert.TensorHilbert` represents tensor products of different homogeneous hilbert spaces, therefore it is not homogeneous.
 You can use it to represent composite systems such as spin-boson setups.

-{ref}`netket.hilbert.DoubledHilbert` represents a space doubled through Choi's Isomorphism, which is where the density matrix of a physical system lives.
-It is used to work with dissipative/open systems.
+{ref}`netket.hilbert.DoubledHilbert` represents a space doubled through [Choi's Isomorphism](https://en.wikipedia.org/wiki/Choi%E2%80%93Jamio%C5%82kowski_isomorphism).
+This is the space of density matrices and is used to work with dissipative/open systems.

-## The AbstractHilbert interface
+## The `AbstractHilbert` interface

 As we mentioned before, an Hilbert object represents at the same time a choice of Hilbert space and computational basis.
 The reason why we need to specify an Hilbert space is evident, I hope.